 An optical illusion: the grey of Adelson

 Another great example is at the bottom of this article.
-I found it hard to believe my eyes, but the proof is laid out in the video.
+I found it hard to believe my eyes that the colours A and B are exactly the same, but the proof is laid out in the video.

 Do you know other optical illusions that are remarkable?
 Tell me in the comment box below.

 7 thoughts on “An Optical Illusion Plays Tricks with our Eyes”

 This weekend I visited a marvellous Escher Exibition in Kunstmuseum Den Haag – how many optical illusions would you like to see in 1 day, lol!